bnaucler/sxenc/README.md

 ## Usage
 `sxenc -g 512` creates a 512 byte key and stores at $HOME/.sxkey
 `sxenc somefile` encrypts somefile to somefile.ap
-`sxenc -f somefile.ap` decrypts somefile.ap to stdout
+`sxenc -d somefile.ap` decrypts somefile.ap to stdout

 ## Disclaimer
 This is a quick hack for experimental purposes and should not be used as an actual method to keep data safe.